diegofalcao/search-engine/README.md

 - Formula for document tf(term frequency) is (1 + log([tf]));
 - Formula for term idf is log([number of documents in the collection] / [total number of documents that contains the term]).

+To generate the cossene, the program is not using the query magnitude to normalize the cossene values between 0 and 1.
+So, if you look in the screenshot section, the values in the 'Relevance' column are out of this range.

 The document collection consists of 23155 documents which are product descriptions of dresses.
 This collection can be found in the 'dataset' folder.

 How to compile